 |Title||Start Date & Time||End Date & Time|

 To access Google Apps for Education you must use a combination of your campus username and identikey password.
-Although Google asks for your “Email”, the system cannot support the use of your email@example.com as a username.
-Instead, you must use firstname.lastname@example.org you log into the service.
+Although Google asks for your “Email”, the system cannot support the use of your firstname.lastname@example.org as a username.
+Instead, use CULoginName@colorado.edu to log into the service.
 Once you are in the system you can use your preferred email address (usually email@example.com) to share resources.

 Through the Google Apps for Education subscription provided by CU Boulder, all faculty, staff and students have unlimited storage capacity as long as you are affiliated with the university.